 Pause for a few seconds.

-While the temptation for small talk is high at the beginning, it is the temptation to ramble on or over-explain that rises after delivering the official notice.
+The temptation for small talk may arise at the beginning and to ramble on or over-explain after delivering the official notice.
 If you are able to communicate this hard news without rushing or rambling, the hard work is about 80% complete.
 Pay attention to your pace and delivery as your body language and intonation will help set the tone of the meeting.

 Manager: Do you have any questions?

 The employee will usually lead the conversation at this point.
 Answer questions directly, honestly and appropriately.
-You should have prepared answers to the most common questions prior to your meeting and you should expect reactions that could range from professional to emotional behavior.
+This is where your prepared answers to the most common questions will come in handy.
+You should expect reactions that could range from professional to emotional behavior.

 What not to say:

-Don’t open with comments on the weather, current events, or the score from last night’s game, etc. The temptation to beat around the bush is high at the top of the meeting, and often the first mistake is giving into the temptation to use small talk to stall the real conversation.
-But no amount of small talk will soften the blow, and worse, it may cause confusion by making the news of the termination all the more unexpected than if it were delivered straight away.
+Don’t open with comments on the weather, current events, or the score from last night’s game, etc. No amount of small talk will soften the blow, and worse, it may cause confusion by making the news of the termination all the more unexpected than if it were delivered straight away.

 Objections can come in many forms.
-They can be expressed as a question, often the hardest being “Why?”.
-Other reactions surface as pure emotion, with the four most common being anger, silence, denial, or threats.
+They can be expressed as a question, with the hardest often being “Why?”
+Other reactions surface as pure emotion, most commonly either anger, silence, denial, or threats.

-If reactions reach a point which makes it impossible for you to continue the meeting, offer some alternatives:
+If reactions reach a point that makes it impossible for you to continue the meeting, offer some alternatives: